Critical Questions Organizations Should Consider Prior to Implementing a Supplier Lifecycle Management Solution

 What is Supplier Lifecycle Management?

 Supplier Lifecycle Management (SLM) is the process of managing a supplier from the start of the relationship to its conclusion.
-The supplier lifecycle starts with the identification, risk assessment and onboarding of the supplier.
+The supplier lifecycle starts with the identification, vendor risk assessment and onboarding of the supplier.
 It concludes with the suppliers being phased out of the supply chain and the business relationship concluded.

 As suppliers are a vital factor in the success of an organization’s supply chain, the processes implemented through SLM should encourage organization and transparency.
 They should also be centered around ensuring that disruptions from external events are kept to a minimum.
 When implemented, it promotes mutually beneficial supplier relationships and easy-to-follow and transparent workflows that ensure streamlined interactions between organizations and vendors.